Oil and Filter Change

 equipped models, and this filter is hinged) and ONE -098

-O-ring, one paper gasket, two small metal seal rings,
+O-ring, one paper gasket, one drain plug washer, two small metal seal rings,

 the large metal shims, 11-42-336-895.